How to peel the backing off my stickers. "Help! I'm can't get the back off my stickers!"

 Gently warm the sticker with a hairdryer or heat embossing tool for a few seconds.
 The heat softens the adhesive slightly, making the backing easier to remove.
 This tip comes with some serious warnings... you might want to hold the sticker with a pair of tweezers, but also be careful doing this that you can't gauge easily how much the sticker is heating up... and melt your sticker :( that would be tragic for sure!

-Flex the sticker gently back and forth in the corner, create a fold in an area you are not likely to notice much.
+Flex the sticker gently back and forth in the corner, create a fold in an area - pretty firmly too - the crease needs to be firm.
 This can create a slight separation between the sticker and the backing for you to grab.
 This technique works particularly well when paired with the Sticky Tape technique (below).

 Use a craft knife or small pair of scissors to cut through the back layer of the sticker!
 This takes a bit of practice, and works best when a PET sticker and not washi or paper, but literally cut the back of the sticker layer with a craft knife, then fold the sticker back on itself to remove the layer... be careful not to damage the sticker itself.